movicha/wingufile/README.markdown

 Introduction
 ============

 Dropbox is good for file syncing and sharing, but is not an ideal place for collaboration.
-So we build Seafile, a better place for managing documents together.
+So we built Wingufile, a better place for managing documents together.

-In Seafile, you can create groups with file syncing, wiki, discussion and tasks.
+In Wingufile, you can create groups with file syncing, wiki, discussion and tasks.
 It enables you to easily collaborate around documents within a team.
 In addition, it is open source.
 So you can build a private cloud freely for your organization.

 Feature Summary
 ===============

-Seafile is a full-fledged document collaboration platform.
+Wingufile is a full-fledged document collaboration platform.
 It has following features:

 1. Groups with file syncing, wiki, discussion and tasks.
 2. Managing files into libraries.
 Each library can be synced separately.